vsrinivas/fuchsia/public/lib/media/c/README.md

 - **num_samples**: total number of audio samples found in sample_buffer.
 This should be a multiple of the num_channels used when creating this stream.
-- **pres_time**: when to present the first audio sample in this buffer, as specified by MX_CLOCK_MONOTONIC.
+- **pres_time**: when to present the first audio sample in this buffer, as specified by ZX_CLOCK_MONOTONIC.
 If this is the first buffer sent to this output_stream, a future value that incorporates the stream's *min_delay* should be specified.
 Otherwise, a value of FUCHSIA_AUDIO_NO_TIMESTAMP is allowed -- this indicates that the buffer should be presented immediately